emylz/music_api/README.md

 I have created four Python scripts :

  - api.py is the main script.
-This is the script which take the request and use several functions to get data from the database.
+This is the script which takes the requests and uses several functions to get data from the database.

  - albums.py has all functions which interact with the albums collection.